Kokjix/PX4-Rover/README.md

 git checkout v1.11.2
 ```
-This repo is used to add our custom models on PX4 simulations.
+This repo is used to add our custom model (Rover with Aruco-Tag) on PX4 simulations.

 1- 3131 rover_21 copied to ROMFS/px4fmu_common/init.d-posix